 This article may contain compensated links.
 Please read disclaimer for more info.

-That being said, you can have an amazing trip to France in 7 days and travel back home with the feeling you had a fantastic taste of France.
+That being said, you can take an amazing trip to France in a week and travel back home with the feeling you had a fantastic taste of the country.

 What to do in France for a week?
-We’ve broken down 5 ways to spend 7 days in France so that you can choose the best France 7 day itinerary for you.
-From the classic France itinerary 7 days to French itineraries that explore lesser-known areas, here are 5 incredible ways to spend one week in France!
+We’ve broken down 6 ways to spend 1 week in France so that you can choose the best France itinerary for you.
+From the classic France itinerary 7 days to French itineraries that explore lesser-known areas, here are 6 incredible ways to spend a week in France!

 France by Train

-All these French itineraries start from Paris, and they are straightforward to organize by train, with direct train connections most of the time.
+All these France in one-week itineraries are very easy to organize by train, with direct train connections most of the time.
 France by train is a fun and easy way to visit the country that we recommend for one week in France.

-If you visit France in a week, make sure to book the train tickets between the main stops online, well in advance: TGV train connections between the main cities sold out very fast! – Check out our Train Travel Guide
+If you visit France in one week, make sure to book the train tickets between the main stops online well in advance: TGV train connections between the main cities sell out very fast! – Check out our Train Travel Guide

 Option 1: Paris – Marseille – Nice